Wah Gardens

-Wah Gardens, also known as Mughal Garden Wah, is a garden-complex dating back to the era of the Mughal Emperor Akbar the Great (1542-1605), located at Wah village, of Hasan Abdal, in Punjab, Pakistan.
-The site, which was largely abandoned after Mughal rule and lay in ruins, is now being restored by the Pakistan Department of Archaeology.
+Wah Gardens, also known as Mughal Garden Wah, is a 16th-century garden-complex dating to the reign of the Mughal emperor Akbar, located in the Wah village, near Hasan Abdal, in Punjab, Pakistan.
+The site, which was largely abandoned after Mughal rule and lay in ruins, has now been restored by the Pakistan Department of Archaeology.

 Location

 The gardens are in the old village of Wah, close to the present garrison town of Wah, located 50 km northwest of Islamabad on the main Grand Trunk Road.